 I buy my ground lamb straight from local farms, who deliver it vaccum-packaged as packages of a pound each.
 Thaw them overnight … and when ready to cook take it out of fridge and, while still in the vaccum bag, use a flat surface (such as a wooden cutting board) to press on the packet to flatten the meat out to resemble the texture and thickness of a burger.
 The result is a square-shaped larger burger patty which is well-suited for our hybrid stir-fry (ie. with browning).

-Heat a non-stick or stainless steel pan for 10 minutes at medium or medium high, put duck fat and then fry the patty for a few minutes each side.
+Heat a stainless steel pan for 10 minutes at medium or medium high, put duck fat and then fry the patty for a few minutes each side.
 Careful not to overfry it (the color should be brown, but not black like near the edges in the picture).
-Once both sides have browned use a spatula to break down the meat to segue into stir-frying it.
-Add salt near end, and stir-fry until thoroughly cooked (should be pink to brown, not red).
+Once both sides have browned use a spatula to break down the meat and segue into stir-frying it.
+With the meat mostly cooked, add salt and continue stir-frying until thoroughly cooked (should be pink to brown, not red).

 I like to add Atlantic shrimps (precooked) at the end to give a more interesting biting texture.
-A fried egg on top, if you tolerate eggs, will perfect the taste profile.
+Spices and a fried egg on top, if you tolerate them, will perfect the taste profile (albeit at the expense of masking the meat’s flavour).